jpmorganchase/inference-server/docs/deployment.rst

 --------------------------------

 For a typical deployment, we may need to configure additional Gunicorn options.
-Instead of adding command line options one by one, we could simply specify all options in a single configuration file.argument
+Instead of adding command line options one by one, we could simply specify all options in a single configuration file.

 Create :file:`conf.py` with the following content::